-- 1 Six PCI slots located on the system board that support a combination of PCI, PCI Express, and PCI-X slots. - 1 Six PCI slots located on the system board.
-PCI slot 1 is a 64-bit, 66-MHz PCI (3.3 V) slot; PCI slot 2 is a PCI Express x4 (3.3 V) slot; PCI slot 4 is a 32-bit, 33-MHz PCI (5 V) slot; and PCI slots 5 and 6 are 64-bit, 100-MHz PCI-X (3.3 V) slots. - NOTE: Slot 1 accepts half-length PCI cards.
-Slot 6 accepts full-length unless SCSI is used (because of the SCSI cabling).
-All other slots accept full-length PCI cards. - 1 Two integrated SATA connectors and an integrated SATA controller.
-Each SATA connector supports one non-hot-plug SATA hard drive.
-Up to six SATA hard drives can be installed and controlled by an optional SATA controller card. - 1 An integrated, single-channel U320 SCSI controller.
-The internal channel supports up to six SCSI hard drives using the 1x6 SCSI backplane.
-The SCSI backplane automatically configures SCSI ID numbers and SCSI termination, greatly simplifying drive installation. - 1 An integrated Gigabit Ethernet NIC, capable of supporting 10-Mbps, 100-Mbps, and 1000-Mbps data rates. - 1 Four USB 2.0-compliant connectors (two on the front and two on the back) capable of supporting a diskette drive, CD drive, keyboard, mouse, or USB flash drive - 1 An integrated VGA-compatible video subsystem with an ATI Radeon 7000-M video controller.
-This video subsystem contains 16 MB of SDRAM video memory (nonupgradable).
-Maximum resolution is 1600 x 1200 with 64,000 colors; true-color graphics are supported in the following resolutions: 640 x 480, 800 x 600, 1024 x 768, 1152 x 864, and 1280 x 1024. - 1 IPMI1.5-compatible systems management circuitry that monitors operation of the system fans as well as critical system voltages and temperatures.
-The systems management circuitry works in conjunction with the systems management software. - 1 Back-panel connectors include mouse, keyboard, serial, video, parallel, two USB connectors, and a NIC connector. - 1 Front-panel connectors include two USB connectors. - 1 System ID button on the front and back panels. - 1 An intrusion switch that signals the appropriate systems management software if the cover is opened.
+- Single integrated drive controller that supports up to four SATA hard drives and one IDE CD, DVD, or CD-RW/DVD combination drive, and an IDE tape backup unit - 1 Five PCI slots: two PCI Express x1 (3.3 V) slots, two 64-bit, 100-MHz PCI-X (3.3 V) slots, and one 32-bit, 33-MHz PCI (5 V) slot. - 1 An integrated Gigabit Ethernet NIC, capable of supporting 10-Mbps, 100-Mbps, or 1000-Mbps data rates, with support for PXE and Wake-on-LAN. - 1 Four USB 2.0-compliant connectors (two on the front and two on the back) capable of supporting a diskette drive, a CD-ROM drive, a keyboard, a mouse, or a USB flash drive. - An integrated SVGA-compatible video subsystem with an Intel MCH video controller.
+This video subsystem shares 8 MB of SDRAM system memory (nonupgradable).
+True-color graphics are supported in the following resolutions: 640 x 480, 800 x 600, 1024 x 768, and 1280 x 1024. - Systems management circuitry that monitors critical system voltages and fan speeds.
+The systems management circuitry works in conjunction with the systems management software - 1 Standard baseboard management controller with serial access. - 1 Back-panel connectors include mouse, keyboard, serial, video, parallel, two USB connectors, and a NIC connector. - Front-panel connectors include two USB connectors.